Hayespace/moontubeDB/README.md

 These manual tests helped ensure that the website functions as expected, provides a positive user experience, and maintains security and stability.

+# Data Schema

+### MongoDB Collections

+1. **Categories**

+- `_id`: Unique identifier for the category.
+- `category_name`: Name of the category.

+2. **Comments**

+- `_id`: Unique identifier for the comment.
+- `user`: User who posted the comment.
+- `text`: Text of the comment.
+- `video_id`: Identifier of the video to which the comment is associated.

+3. **Users**

+- `_id`: Unique identifier for the user.
+- `username`: Username of the user.
+- `password`: Hashed password of the user.
+- `email`: Email address of the user.
+- `about_me`: User's profile description.

+4. **Videos**

+- `category_name`: Name of the category to which the video belongs.
+- `video_title`: Title of the video.
+- `video_description`: Description of the video.
+- `video_link`: Link to the video.
+- `created_by`: Username of the user who created the video.

+### Collection Relationships

+- Users are associated with videos they create.
+- Comments are associated with videos through the `video_id`.
+- Categories are associated with videos through the `category_name`.

+### Database Configuration

+The MongoDB database used for Moontube is named "Moontube_Database."
+The data is organized into the specified collections, each serving a specific purpose within the platform.
+The schema has been designed to efficiently store and manage information related to categories, comments, users, and videos, ensuring seamless interaction and content creation within the Moontube ecosystem.

+To maintain the MongoDB database configuration in one location, a configuration file (e.g., `config.py`) includes the connection settings, such as the database name, host, and port.
+This centralized approach simplifies future configuration changes, ensuring that your database setup remains consistent across your application.

 ### Unfixed Bugs

 1. **Admin Portal Redirection Issue**: